So you want to start an online business – but you’re not sure where to start…

 With a $100 I would start a blog.
 I’d find a niche I am fond of, use a free WordPress theme, and start writing.
 I would then reach out to others in my space and build traffic through guest posting.
 Once my traffic starts to go up I would create an informational product, write sales copy, and start to sell it online.
 I would wait though until I have 50,000 visitors a month before I start monetizing.

 The $100 is almost irrelevant in this case, because you don’t need it to begin selling your services online.
-If you really want to spend it, set-up a WordPress site to showcase your talents in case anyone you pitch asks for references or a portfolio.
+You can start by creating your own niche digital marketing agency, you can’t be every thing at once so start small.
+And if you really want to spend it, set-up a WordPress site to showcase your talents in case anyone you pitch asks for references or a portfolio.
 Between the domain and hosting for a year, you’ll be out $75.

 Next, I’d find some people or businesses in need of a service or skill I could provide.
 You can find them proactively if you know the niche, or you can find them through a giant freelance marketplace like Elance.